Denisov21/Popup-menu-extension/README.md

 ### Installing into Brackets

 1. Choose **File > Extension Manager...**
-2. Search for `Pop-up menu Brackets`
+2. Search for "Pop-up menu Brackets"
 3. Click the Install button

 * Download the zip file from this page by clicking on `Download ZIP`